Anon-Artist/R3C0Nizer/README.md

 # Expecting Contributions

-R3C0Nizer is now a baby script, which need some modification and contributions for improving the script such as
+R3C0Nizer need some contributions for improving the script such as

+ - Better alternative tools
  - Adding more assets
  - Data storage Buckets based scans
  - Github based scans
  - JS based scans
  - Attack Vector based scans

 etc.. with the help of latest updated, fastest and efficient tools.

 # Authors and Thanks